Derv-OFlynn/Fallout2ndYear/03. Human Computer Interaction/Exam Revision.md

 Human-centred design is a creative approach to problem solving that starts with the people that you are designing with and ends with new solutions that are purpose-built to suit their needs.

-Human-centred design is about cultivating deep empathy with the people you’re designing with; generating ideas; building prototypes; sharing what you’ve made together; and eventually, putting your innovative new solution out in the world.
+Human-centred design is about:
+- cultivating deep empathy with the people you’re designing with; generating ideas; building prototypes;
+- sharing what you’ve made together;
+- and eventually, putting your innovative new solution out in the world.

-- Users should be involved throughout design and development.
+Users should be involved throughout design and development.

-- Iteration is needed throughout.
+Iteration is needed throughout.

 ### <mark style="background: #BABD00;">HCI Disciplines:</mark>